liguiyang410/alignment/README.md

-libpbalign
+alignment
 ==========

-Contains BLASR-derived alignment algorithm routines
+Contains BLASR-derived alignment algorithm routines, builds as libblasr.a